-The same soccer players who worry about game-day fueling often neglect their day to day training diet.
-Hence, the real question should be: “What should I eat before, during and after I train?”
+The same soccer players who worry about game-day fueling often neglect their day-to-day training diet.
+Hence, the real question should be: “What should I eat before, during, and after I train?”
 After all, you can only compete at your best if you can train at your best.

-The goal of this article is to remind you to train your intestinal tract as well as your heart, lungs and muscles.
+The goal of this article is to remind you to train your intestinal tract as well as your heart, lungs, and muscles.
 To get the most out of each workout, you need to practice your fueling as well as your soccer skills.
-Then, come day of the competition, you know exactly what, when and how much to eat so you can compete with optimal energy and without fear of bonking nor intestinal distress.
+Then, come the day of the competition, you know exactly what, when and how much to eat so you can compete with optimal energy and without fear of bonking nor intestinal distress.
 Here are some sports nutrition tips to help you perform faster, stronger, longer.

 When and what should I eat before I exercise?
 Each person has a different tolerance with pre-exercise food.
 I often talk with soccer players who report they don’t eat before they exercise because they’re afraid the food might cause intestinal problems.
 Then, they needlessly suffer through major energy problems during the session.
 That’s why they need to practice not only what they eat but also when and how much to eat before they exercise.
-From Day 1, I recommend you start training your intestinal tract by nibbling on a pretzel, a cracker or other fuel that will enhance stamina, endurance, and enjoyment of the entire soccer experience.
+From Day 1, I recommend you start training your intestinal tract by nibbling on a pretzel, a cracker, or other fuel that will enhance stamina, endurance, and enjoyment of the entire soccer experience.

-You don’t need to wait around for pre-exercise snack to digest.
+You don’t need to wait around for a pre-exercise snack to digest.
 You can grab a small snack just five minutes before a practice session and the food will get put to good use.
 That is, you might not want to eat much five minutes before a hard workout, but you could enjoy a banana before stretching and warm-up, and then be ready for practice.
 Research suggests you can eat an energy bar either 15 or 60 minutes before moderate exercise and gain a similar energy boost.

 In general, most soccer players prefer to wait two to four hours after having eaten a full meal before a team practice.
-The meal will have plenty of time to digest and empty from the stomach, particularly if they don’t stuff themselves with high fat foods (cheeseburgers and fries) that take longer to digest than a carb-based pasta-type meal.
+The meal will have plenty of time to digest and empty from the stomach, particularly if they don’t stuff themselves with high-fat foods (cheeseburgers and fries) that take longer to digest than a carb-based pasta-type meal.
 The rule of thumb is to consume:

 Time pre-exercise Grams carb/lb Calories/150-lb athlete 5-60 minutes 0.5 g/lb 300 calories 2 hours 1.0 600 4 hours 2.0 1,200